Home / Home Loans / Mortgage offset accounts…

 Remember that the interest on your home loan is typically calculated daily, so even if your salary is spent or saved elsewhere, the time it spends in your offset account will help to reduce your interest payable for the relevant period.

-You can even set up direct debits for any regular bills or payments you need to make out of your offset account, as well as attach a debit card to assist with everyday purchases.
-If you have an offset account, it’s generally considered good practice to try and make regular contributions to the offset account balance, either by depositing regular savings in it or by making larger lump sum deposits.
+You may even be able to set up direct debits for any regular bills or payments you need to make out of your offset account, as well as attach a debit card to assist with everyday purchases.
+If you have an offset account, it’s generally considered good practice to try and make regular contributions to the balance, either by depositing regular savings in it or by making larger lump sum deposits.

-The answer to this question will depend on how much spare cash you have floating around on a regular basis.
-If you can afford to make additional repayments towards your home loan, doing so will help pay down both your principal and interest (depending on whether you’re currently on a principal and interest loan or an interest-only home loan), whereas a mortgage offset account only reduces the interest that you’re charged without affecting your principal.
+If you can afford to make additional repayments towards your loan and the terms of your loan permit it, that will help pay down both your principal and interest (depending on whether you’re currently on a principal and interest loan or an interest-only home loan), whereas an offset account only reduces your interest charges without affecting your principal.

-However, there’s no rule that says you can’t make additional repayments on a home loan and have a mortgage offset account.
-You’ll need to weigh up the pros and cons of both, which we’ve outlined here:
+However, there’s no rule that says you can’t make additional repayments on a home loan as well as have a mortgage offset account.
+You’ll need to weigh up the pros and cons of both, some of which we’ve outlined here:

 Mortgage offset | Additional repayments | ||